 The School of Nursing originated as a diploma program at Our Lady of the Lake Hospital in 1923.
 In 1990, Our Lady of the Lake College was established based on the recommendation of the nursing faculty.
 The diploma program was transitioned to an Associate of Science in Nursing program.
 The first class was admitted in 1990.
 As a result of changes in health care, the nursing faculty proposed transitioning the associate degree program into a Bachelor of Science in Nursing program.
 The College Board of Trustees approved this transition.
 The BSN program admitted its first class fall 2012.

-The purpose of the Our Lady of the Lake College Bachelor of Science in Nursing (BSN) program is to provide students with a strong educational basis by building of a liberal education in arts and sciences to prepare competent, self-directed nurse generalists who can assume leadership roles in the delivery of evidence-based nursing case.
-The BSN program establishes a solid foundation for graduate education, processional leadership roles, and career enhancement by providing the knowledge and skills essential to practice in a rapidly changing healthcare environment.
-The graduate of this program receives a Bachelor of Science in Nursing degree and is eligible to write the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+The purpose of the Our Lady of the Lake College BSN Program is to provide students with a strong educational basis by building on a liberal education in the arts and sciences to prepare competent, self-directed generalists who can assume leadership roles in the delivery of evidenced-based nursing care.
+The baccalaureate program establishes a solid foundation for graduate education, professional leadership roles, and career enhancement by providing the knowledge and skills essential to practice in a rapidly changing health care environment.

 Applicants to the traditional Bachelor of Science in Nursing program must complete an application specific to the traditional BSN program.
 Applications are due on or before January 15 for the August class or July 15 for the January class.